arratik/pure_data_stuff/README.md

 pi-based pure data box. two wavetable oscillators (sine/square/saw/tri/random voices) and a vcf~ playing the 8-note sequence from pink floyd's "on the run" at 90 ms/note, or 666 bpm. spooooky!

+aphex twin logo in comments - i'm saving this just in case i do something in pd that sounds really awesome and my sidekick keeps saying "APHEX TWIN ALREADY DID IT!"